emabee/flexi_logger/README.md

 * configure the path and the filenames of the log files,
 * use file rotation,
 * specify the line format for the log lines,
+* use logs deduplication (i.e. log a "last record was skipped N times" message after getting the same record for X consecutive times),
 * define additional log streams, e.g for alert or security messages,
 * support changing the log specification on the fly, while the program is running,